Water Heater Pressure Relief Valve is Leaking

 It is also important to note that leaks can originate from other parts of a water heater, or can even stem from other adjacent sources.
 Verify that nearby pipes or appliances (such as water softeners) aren’t the roots of leaks before proceeding.

-How to Fix a Leaking Water Heater
+How to Fix My Water Heater Leaking

 Once you have determined that your overflow valve is the actual source of your leak, there are several recommended steps to take.
 The first and most basic is to replace the valve; this part can generally be found for under $20. ― Do not attempt to reuse a blown valve.